 As noted by The Institute of Electrical and Electronics Engineers (IEEE), “We live in an electrical world, with nearly every aspect of modern business and commerce dependent on electrical technologies and interactions with tools, appliances, equipment, and systems having inherently hazardous electrical energy.”
 The IEEE emphasizes that “It is essential that workplace electrical safety programs address electrical safety for all workers and not just workers whose job responsibilities involve working on or near energized circuits.”

 As a correlate of the severity of electrical injuries, the financial cost involved is extremely high.
 Simply put, as traumatic as electrical injuries and electrocutions are for victims and their families, they are also staggeringly expensive for employers and insurance providers.
 According to the IEEE, “Electrical injury accounts for the highest per-fatal- case cost ($948,844) and the second highest per-nonfatal- case cost ($86,829) in construction.”
 The financial impact of an electrical injury refers to both medical expenses incurred by the victim and his/her family and the indirect losses of household productivity and quality of life.

-Many workplace accidents related to electrical injury and damage happen as a result of a negative culture and environment, wherein employees are fatigued, distracted, ill-trained, and/or experience stress and pressure from supervisors.
+Many Austin workplace accidents related to electrical injury and damage happen as a result of a negative culture and environment, wherein employees are fatigued, distracted, ill-trained, and/or experience stress and pressure from supervisors.
 These circumstances are extremely dangerous, and often the result of interacting networks of corporations, industries, and government agencies.
-Identifying the source and cause of a catastrophic electrical injury in order to build a legal case is complicated, and requires an experiences legal professional.
-Anyone who has been involved with an electrical injury should seek legal counsel and competent representation.
+Identifying the source and cause of a catastrophic electrical injury in order to build a legal case is complicated, and requires an experienced legal professional.
+Any Austin resident who has been involved with an electrical injury should seek legal counsel and competent representation.

 Get a no obligation consultation.